 Getting hold of your holiday money can be a hassle – an expensive one too.

 You know the holiday money drill.
-Rushing to buy currency and paying eye-watering rates.
+Rushing to buy currency and paying eye-watering exchange rates.
 Carrying all that cash around.
-Struggling to top up your prepaid card (after being declined when paying at a restaurant).
-Leaving cash on your prepaid card which you’ll never get back.
+Struggling to top up your prepaid travel card (after being declined when paying at a restaurant).
+Leaving cash on your prepaid travel card which you’ll never get back.
 Or opening a new bank account just for travel, topping it up, and managing yet another balance.
 Getting home from your holiday and finding unexpected charges on your bank statement.
 Does any of this sound familiar?